Key Irish data > Prevalence data

 The Irish Health Behaviour in School-aged Children (HBSC) study 2022 is the seventh time that data of this kind have been collected from young people (school going children aged 9-18 years) across the Republic of Ireland.
 Substance use questions cover tobacco, alcohol and cannabis use.

-Growing Up in Ireland is the national longitudinal study of children and young people, a joint project of the Department of Children, Equality, Disability, Integration and Youth (DCEDIY) and the Central Statistics Office (CSO).
-The study follows the progress of two groups of children: 8,000 9-year-olds (Cohort ’98) and 10,000 9-month-olds (Cohort ’08).
+Growing Up in Ireland is the national longitudinal study of children and young people, a joint project of the Department of Children, Disability and Equality and Central Statistics Office (CSO).
+The study follows the progress of two groups: Cohort ’98 (formerly the Child Cohort) which started in 2008 with 8,500 children aged 9 years; and Cohort ’08 (formerly the Infant Cohort) - data collection for Cohort ’08 started in 2008 with over 11,000 9-month-olds and their families.

 (2025) Hexahydrocannabinol (HHC) use and harms in Ireland: new findings from the 2024 European Web Survey on DrugsArticle by Mongan and others

-Growing Up in Ireland is the national longitudinal study of children and young people, a joint project of the Department of Children, Equality, Disability, Integration and Youth (DCEDIY) and the Central Statistics Office (CSO).
+Growing Up in Ireland is the national longitudinal study of children and young people, a joint project of the Department of Children, Disability and Equality and the Central Statistics Office (CSO).
 The study follows the progress of two groups of children: 8,000 9-year-olds (Cohort ’98) and 10,000 9-month-olds (Cohort ’08).

 The Health Research Board's National Drug and Alcohol Survey (NDAS) collects information on alcohol and tobacco, and drug use among the general population in Ireland.
 The NDAS also surveys people’s attitudes and perceptions relating to tobacco, alcohol and other drug use and records the impact of drug use on people’s communities.
 The 2019/20 NDAS collected information from 5,762 people aged 15 and over across Ireland.
 This is the fifth such survey undertaken in Ireland, providing an opportunity to observe trends over time.